janipalomaki/janipalomaki/README.md

 - 👋 Hi, I’m Jani.
-I'm creating digital platforms such as websites, e-commerce platforms, web apps and mobile apps.
+I'm creating digital platforms such as websites, web apps and mobile apps.
 Here you can find some of my works which I have created on my freetime for pure interest in coding.

 <!---